JAlcocerT/Linux/content/docs/Linux_&_Cloud/cloud.md

 ### FFMPEG Benchmark in Linux

-Benchmarking with FFmpeg on Linux can help you assess the performance of your system in handling video and audio processing tasks.
+**Benchmarking with FFmpeg on Linux** can help you assess the performance of your system in handling video and audio processing tasks.

 1. **Install FFmpeg**: If you haven't already installed FFmpeg on your Linux system, you can do so by using the package manager of your distribution.
-For example, on Ubuntu or Debian-based systems, you can install FFmpeg with the command:

 ```sh
 sudo apt-get update && sudo apt-get install ffmpeg
 ```